If you have received an academic progress outcome and would like support lodging an appeal, we’re here to help.

 - The outcome imposed by the original decision maker was manifestly excessive, inappropriate or not available in the circumstances;

-- New evidence that was not known or available at the time of the original decision is now available and could have affected the outcome of the decision (Academic Board Regulations, Part 11).
+- New evidence that was not known or available at the time of the original decision is now available and could have affected the outcome of the decision (Academic Board Regulations, Part 11 Clause 36.3).

 How do I lodge an appeal?

-If you believe that one or more of the grounds of appeal apply, you can lodge an appeal to the UAC online at deakin.edu.au/students/dean-of-students/student-appeals within 20 working days of having received notice of the Faculty Committee’s decision.
+If you believe that one or more of the grounds of appeal apply and you want to appeal to the University Appeals Committee (UAC), you can lodge an appeal online here.

 To start an appeal, you will need to submit: